The Oregon Trail (series): History

+Precedent version

-In 1971, Don Rawitsch, a senior at Carleton College in Northfield, Minnesota, taught an 8th grade history class as a student teacher.
-He used HP Time-Shared BASIC running on an HP 2100 minicomputer to write a computer program to help teach the subject.
-Rawitsch recruited two friends and fellow student teachers, Paul Dillenberger and Bill Heinemann, to help.
+In 1971, Don Rawitsch, a senior at Carleton College in Northfield, Minnesota, taught an eighth grade history class as a student teacher.
+Rawitsch recruited two friends and fellow student teachers, Paul Dillenberger and Bill Heinemann, to help with his student-teaching project.
+Bill Heinemann used HP Time-Shared BASIC running on an HP 2100 minicomputer to write the original computer program.

 The original core gameplay concepts that have been included in every subsequent version are initial supply purchase, occasional food hunting, occasional supply purchase at forts, inventory management of supplies, variable travel speed depending upon conditions, frequent misfortunes, and game over upon death or successfully reaching Oregon.

-The game that would be later named The Oregon Trail debuted to Rawitsch's class on December 3, 1971.
-Although the minicomputer's teletype and paper tape terminals that predate display screens were awkward to children, the game was immediately popular, and he made it available to users of the minicomputer time-sharing network owned by Minneapolis Public Schools.
+The game that would be later named The Oregon Trail was debuted to Rawitsch's class on December 3, 1971.
+Although the minicomputer's teleprinter and paper tape terminals that predate display screens were awkward to children, the game was immediately popular, and he made it available to users of the minicomputer time-sharing network owned by Minneapolis Public Schools.
 When the next semester ended, Rawitsch printed out a copy of the source code and deleted it from the minicomputer.

 MECC

 In 1974, the Minnesota Educational Computing Consortium (MECC), a state-funded organization that developed educational software for the classroom, hired Rawitsch.
-He uploaded the Oregon Trail game into the organization's time-sharing network by retyping it, copied from a printout of the 1971 BASIC code.
+He retyped the game from a printout of the 1971 BASIC code into the organization's time-sharing network.
 Then, he modified the frequency and details of the random events that occurred in the game, to more accurately reflect the accounts he had read in the historical diaries of people who had traveled the trail.
 In 1975, when his updates were finished, he made the game titled OREGON available to all the schools on the timeshare network.
 The game became one of the network's most popular programs, with thousands of players monthly.

-Rawitsch published the source code of The Oregon Trail, written in BASIC 3.1 for the CDC Cyber 70/73-26, in Creative Computings May–June 1978 issue.
-That year, MECC began encouraging schools to adopt the Apple II microcomputer.
+Rawitsch published the source code of The Oregon Trail, written in BASIC 3.1 for the CDC Cyber 70/73-26, in the Creative Computing May–June 1978 issue That year, MECC began encouraging schools to adopt the Apple II microcomputer.
 John Cook adapted the game for the Apple II, and it appeared on A.P.P.L.E.'s PDS Disk series No. 108.
 A further version called Oregon Trail 2 was adapted in June 1978 by J.P.
 O'Malley.
 The game was further released as part of MECC's Elementary series, on Elementary Volume 6 in 1980.
 The game was titled simply Oregon, and featured minimal graphics.
 It proved so popular that it was re-made under the same title, with substantially improved graphics and expanded gameplay, in 1985.
 The new version was also updated to more accurately reflect the real Oregon Trail, incorporating notable geographic landmarks as well as human non-player characters with whom the player can interact.